Novaloc Overdenture System: A New Approach To Low-Profile Attachments

 Figure 9: Changing the Optiloc PEEK retention insert was efficient and intuitive working with the Novaloc toolset.

-When thinking about restorative options for edentulous patients, the Novaloc low-profile attachment system can be incorporated into the restorative design for almost any scenario.
-The Optiloc PEEK retention insert is durable over time, and the research rings true when I watched the patient work with the attachments and changing the insert.
+When considering restorative options for edentulous patients, the Novaloc low-profile attachment system can be incorporated into the restorative design for almost any scenario.
+The Optiloc PEEK retention insert is durable over time, and the research rings true when I watched the patient work with the attachments and change the insert.